 This is so close to greatness.
-Although the departure from traditional stripes will probably trigger a few fans, Brighton’s new home kit is sharp enough to split one of Aaron Mooy’s hairs.
+Although the departure from traditional stripes will probably trigger a few fans, Brighton’s new home kit is sharp enough to split a hair on Aaron Mooy's glistening head.
 No matter what you think about the lack of blue and white stripes, this is a refreshing change which sends us all right back to the early 1980s.

 It’s just such a massive shame that the pinstripes are interrupted by the American Express logo, and an even bigger shame that they don’t continue onto the back of the shirt.
 The collar also doesn’t quite hit the nail on the head, but the idea was definitely in the right place and it’s still clean enough to eat your dinner off.
-Looks good on Adam Lallana, too.
+The colours suit Adam Lallana, too.